Processes

 Since Nextflow uses the same Bash syntax for variable substitutions in strings, you must manage them carefully depending on whether you want to evaluate a Nextflow variable or a Bash variable.

-When you need to access a system environment variable in your script you have two options.
-The first choice is as easy as defining your script block by using a single-quote string.
-For example:
+When you need to access a system environment variable in your script, you have two options.

 process printPath {